Oscars 2021: Chloé Zhao makes history with best director win for Nomadland

 "This is for anyone who has the faith and the courage to hold on to the goodness in themselves, and to hold on to the goodness in each other, no matter how difficult is to do that," Zhao said.
 "You inspire me to keep going.
 Thank you."

-The film that landed her the achievement: Nomadland, a contemplative drama set in America's Midwest.
+The film that landed her the achievement: Nomadland, a contemplative drama set in America's Midwest that also won best picture.
 It follows Fern -- played by Frances McDormand -- a woman who loses her job in the Great Recession and goes wandering.
 Taking odd jobs, meeting nomads and living in a transient community.

 What was Chloé Zhao up to before Nomadland?
 Aside from spending the pandemic editing Eternals, starring Angelina Jolie, Richard Madden, Kumail Nanjiani and even more big names, the 39-year-old cut her teeth and cemented her naturalistic and empathetic style in the indie realm.
 2015's Songs My Brothers Taught Me and 2017's The Rider are both set in South Dakota and star untrained actors.
 They tell fact-based stories, focused on the human condition.